Is Measurement Enough? Rethinking Output Validation in Quantum Program Testing: Survey

 \section{Survey}

-To understand current research trends on validation methods in quantum program testing, we conduct a systematic survey of the recent literature on quantum program testing, as illustrated in~\autoref{tbl:survey}.
+To understand current research trends on validation methods in quantum program testing, we conduct a systematic survey of the recent literature, as illustrated in~\autoref{tbl:survey}.
 This table presents our comprehensive analysis of the quantum program testing literature, categorizing validation methods using three key dimensions: measurement-based testing, distribution-level validation, and output-value-level validation.
 Note that distribution-level and output-value-level validation represent two subcategories within measurement-based testing approaches.
 We employ different circle symbols with varying fill levels to indicate the degree of support each work provides across these dimensions.
 Specifically, $\CIRCLE$ means that the validation method is adopted, and $\Circle$ means not adopted.
-Our survey includes mainstream quantum program testing approaches, covering 11 distinct categories including search-based testing, combinatorial testing, metamorphic testing, differential testing, fuzzing, property-based testing, concolic testing, dynamic assertion, statistical assertion, equivalence checking, and integration testing.
+Our survey includes mainstream quantum program testing approaches, covering 11 distinct categories, including search-based testing, combinatorial testing, metamorphic testing, differential testing, fuzzing, property-based testing, concolic testing, dynamic assertion, statistical assertion, equivalence checking, and integration testing.

-Our analysis reveals that most existing approaches adopt measurement-based methods, with only two exceptions:~\cite{equivalence-check-01} and~\cite{intergration-testing-01}.
-These approaches utilize unitary operators or statevectors for validation, thus avoiding the use of measurement-based techniques.
+Our analysis reveals that most existing approaches adopt measurement-based methods, with only two exceptions~\cite{equivalence-check-01, intergration-testing-01}, which use unitary operators or statevectors for validation, thus avoiding measurement-based techniques.
 For the remaining approaches, they rely on measurement operations to obtain results for subsequent analysis.
 Based on how measurement results are utilized, we categorize these approaches into two groups: distribution-level and output-value-level validation.
 Distribution-level validation represents approaches that conduct validation based on the statistical distribution of repeated program executions, while output-value-level validation represents approaches that analyze individual measurement outcomes directly.